 There is even a special programme for children: a selection of 12 animated shorts by the students of Tama Art University in Tokyo, followed by a crafty afternoon in the Skoop Café.

 The closing weekend has a slightly nostalgic tint.
 On Saturday night we follow Kaoru Yusa who reminisces of his student times while on a business trip to the town where he used to study.
 The Landlady will be presented by the director herself, Sacha Hamano.
 The Ballad of Narayama closes the festival.
 This classic from 1983 won Palme d’Or in Cannes and tells the story of a Japanese village in 19th century, where everyone over the age of 70 had to be brought up into the mountains and left to die.

 Make sure to follow the Facebook page of the non-profit organisation behind the film festival Japan Square: between the festivals they sometimes organise additional activities, like Japanese whiskey tasting.

-The Japan Square Film Festival takes place from 20th to 24th March, 2019 at Studio Skoop.
+The Japan Square Film Festival takes place from 18th to 22th March, 2020 at Studio Skoop.
 Most of the films have English subtitles.
-The full programme of the festival with the possibility to reserve your tickets can be found on the festival website.
+The full programme of the festival with the possibility to reserve your tickets can be found on the website of Studio Skoop.